scwatts/fastspar/README.md

 ## Introduction
 `FastSpar` is a C++ implementation of the [SparCC algorithm](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002687) which is up to several thousand times faster than the original Python2 release and uses much less memory.
 The `FastSpar` implementation provides threading support and a *p*-value estimator which accounts for the possibility of repetitious data permutations (see [this](https://arxiv.org/pdf/1603.05766.pdf) paper for further details).

-An important step of correlation analysis is removal of noise and dimension reduction.
-A common method to perform this is distribution-based clustering of OTUs.
-The aim is to reunite OTUs derived from sequencing error with the parent OTU by clustering raw OTUs based on nucleotide edit distance and count distribution. `FastSpar` is paired with an [efficient implementation](https://github.com/scwatts/otudistclust) of the popular distribution-based clustering method dbOTU3.

 ## Citation
 If you use this tool, please cite the `FastSpar` paper and original SparCC paper: